theprogrammingking/ms-teams-clone/README.md

 -   Sajad (chat)
 -   i-aryan (whiteboard)

-    For such amazing open source projects that helped me add many brillient features to this application
+    For such amazing open source projects that helped me add many brilliant features to this application